MetricsHub/workflows/README.md

 If the workflow completes successfully, you will need to perform 2 additional tasks:

-1. Login to [Sonatype's Nexus Repository Manager](https://s01.oss.sonatype.org), and **Release** the *staging repository* that has been created by the workflow (the exact name of the repository is listed in the workflow summary).
+1. Login to [Maven Central](https://central.sonatype.com), and **Release** the *staging repository* that has been created by the workflow (the exact name of the repository is listed in the workflow summary).
 This operation has already been performed if the workflow was called with `autoRelease: true`.
 2. Approve and merge the Pull Request that has been created by the workflow (for the `release/vX.Y.Z` branch)

 ### Troubleshooting